OSIPI/osipi.github.io/README.md

+# DEPRECATED
+This website has been deprecated.
+Please visit our new website hosted by [ISMRM](osipi.ismrm.org).

 # Welcome to the Osipi Website Repo

 This is the repository hosting the content of the web site for the Open Science Initiative for Perfusion Imaging (OSIPI)